 This truth shifts our perspective: your spiritual life is not "just yours", but also a gift for others.
-Your prayer, your participation in the Eucharist, your fasting, even your suffering borne in faith... has redemptive value in Christ for others.
+Your prayer, your participation in the Eucharist, your fasting, even your suffering

 IV.
 Practical applications: How to live the Communion of Saints in daily life